petabridge/Petabridge.App/README.md

 `build.cmd nuget` will check if current branch matches the `ReleaseBranch`.
 If it does, it will check if the `ChangeLog.md` has the `next-version`, if not it fails.
 Execute the following command to update `RunChangeLog.md` when you are ready to create final release: `build.cmd runchangelog`.

 ### Deployment
-Petabridge.App.Web uses Docker for deployment - to create Docker images for this project, please run the following command:
+Petabridge.App uses Docker for deployment - to create Docker images for this project, please run the following command:

 ```
 build.cmd buildImage